-Some Basin residents do receive water from outside the Basin, either as direct municipal customers who receive treated surface water supplied to them from the City of Santa Cruz Water Department or as part of the in-lieu water transfer pilot project between the City of Santa Cruz and Soquel Creek Water District (Figure 2-20).
+Some Basin residents do receive water from outside the Basin, either as direct municipal customers who receive treated surface water supplied to them from the SCWD or as part of the in-lieu water transfer pilot project between SCWD and SqCWD (Figure 2-23).

 Planned and emergency water transfers into the Basin take place between MGA member municipal water providers using interties that connect the individually owned and maintained agency water systems to each other.
 These interties were originally developed as emergency connections between water agencies to improve water supply reliability.
 Conjunctive use water transfers are expected to expand with increased water availability if water rights place of use changes are approved in the future.
-Conjunctive use is discussed in greater detail in Sections 2.1.4.5 and 4.3.
+Conjunctive use is discussed in greater detail in Sections 2.1.4.5, 2.1.4.6, and 4.2.3.